ddc-java-14/giggle/docs/index.md

 * People who like to laugh.

-    > A  person who likes giggle alot, I want to be able to laugh according to the word the person is thinking of (_any word_) so that the person is (_to laugh_).
+    > A  person who likes giggle a lot, to be able to laugh according to the word the person is thinking of (_any word_) so that the person can  laugh

 ## Functionality

- To laugh according to what the person wants to laugh about.
+     > Enter a word

+       > Read the joke that pops up for that word.

+          > Enter a different word and read the joke purtaining to that word.

 ## Persistent data